lu7did/PixiePi/README.md

 ## Ham radio Pixie Transceiver controlled by a Raspberry Pi Zero W board

-The Pixie QRPp (very low power, less than 1W output) transceiver is a very popula DIY project among hams as it is very easy to build, test and operate from the electronic standpoint, yet able to perform some actual limited communications (QSO) over the air.
+The Pixie QRPp (very low power, less than 1W output) transceiver is a very popular DIY project among hams as it is very easy to build, test and operate from the electronic standpoint, yet able to perform some actual limited communications (QSO) over the air.